Gin-Quin/Fa/documentation/values/numbers.md

 myInteger64: Integer(64) = 281_474_976_710_656 // 64-bit integer in Zig, `BigInt` in JavaScript
 ```

-When possible, it is recommended to use integer smaller than 48 bits to ensure maximum compatibility and speed with Javascript.
+When possible, it is recommended to use integers smaller than 48 bits to ensure maximum compatibility and speed with JavaScript.

 ### Big integers